f3-factory/F3com-data/basket/main.md

 bool erase ( string $key, mixed $val )
 ```

-This function allows you to erase item matching key/value pair
+This function allows you to erase the basket item matching the given key/value pair

 Example: